 […] The only reason he has been able to live a comfortable lifestyle while blogging and writing obscure books is due to his wife’s financial support.
 The reason that he could afford to invest his time in getting graduate degrees from Columbia in subjects that will never land him a decent paying job is due to the support of his wife.
 The reason he was able to travel around the country for low paying speaking engagements instead of having to get a real job is due to his wife’s financial support.
 And how does he repay his wife for the support she has given him?
 He cheats on her, waits until he is making enough money where he no longer needs her income, and kicks her to the curb.

 So, whenever Richard Carrier was talking about morality without God, now we know what he meant.
 He even dedicated his book on morality without God to his now ex-wife.
 How ironic.
-I feel very bad for his ex-wife and I prayed for her redemption.
-Although, she must take responsibility for choosing him – there were lots of other chaste, commitment-minded men out there, and she chose him.

 But the new polyamoratheism news is that Carrier is actually searching for a new “date”.

 I am not linking to his blog post, but it says: (H/T The Yeti’s Roar)